aws-samples/shopfloor-connectivity/docs/core/server-configuration.md

 ---
 ### ServerResultsChannelTimeout
-Timeout in milliseconds to send data to internal results buffer
+Specifies the maximum time (in milliseconds) allowed for sending data to the internal results buffer.
+If the buffer cannot accept new data within this timeout period (default 10000ms or 10 seconds), the operation will fail.
+This timeout prevents indefinite blocking when the buffer is full and helps manage backpressure scenarios.

 **Type**: Int